milokhl/personal-website/public/markdown/wavenet.md

 <div class="container">
   <div class="row"><h5>Piano Octaves</h5></div>
   <div class="row">
-    <iframe width="100%" height="450" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/playlists/662214915%3Fsecret_token%3Ds-LHFrs&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>
+    <iframe width="100%" height="450" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/playlists/662401953%3Fsecret_token%3Ds-JGGf0&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>
   </div>
 </div>

 <div class="mt-3"></div>

 I tried reconstructing several octaves of a C from a piano.
 All of the reconstructed notes are the correct pitch.
 Note that the NSynth WaveNet has trouble with piano notes in general (plucked strings!), and heavily distorts low pitches on any instrument.
-At the two highest piano notes, the reconstruction starts to sound like a piano!
+At the highest piano note, the reconstruction starts to sound like a piano!

 ### Experiment 1: Zero Analysis

-As a first experiment, I wanted to see what happens if you *remove* a component from the temporal embeddings by setting it to zero at every timestep.
+As a first experiment, I wanted to see what happens if you ***remove* a component from the temporal embeddings by setting it to zero at every timestep**.
 If the embedding really is a "driving function for a nonlinear oscillator" as the authors of ```[3]``` hypothesize, we should lose some component of the generated sound.
 What gets lost?

 #### Results: English Horn
 <iframe width="100%" height="450" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/playlists/662142897%3Fsecret_token%3Ds-clUKj&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>